PeterGottesman/timder/README.md

 ## Requirements
 - XLib headers - for compiling DWM
 - sxhkd - used for keybindings
+- acpi - used for displaying battery info in top bar
 - rofi and rofi-pass - optional, but used in the configs

 I use this alongside my dotfiles, available at https://github.com/PeterGottesman/.dotfiles .